 The Iowa Native Plant Society is pleased to provide information on recently published natural history books by INPS members.
-Two of the books are by Connie Mutel who serves as an INPS board member.
+Connie Mutel who serves as an INPS board member has written a number of books.
 Other books are by INPS members including some past board members.

 If you are a Society member and have authored a recent book that you would like to add to this list, please contact us.